 One feature you’ll either love or hate with this gun is the magazine release.
 Americans are used to their standard push-button magazine releases, but European companies like HK and Walther use an interesting paddle that’s placed on the trigger guard.
 The shooter’s thumb or trigger finger activates this truly ambidextrous system.
 I personally have grown to like this system, but it’s really up to the end-user to decide.

 The trigger pull is short, and so is the reach.
 The gun’s thin handle makes it easy for shooters with small hands to use and shoot.
 The handle itself is a rectangle.
 It lacks a proper palm swell and gives you the feeling of holding a board, for better or worse.
 It feels odd and will be uncomfortable for some.
 It’s simply not how a grip is supposed to be.

 The slide lock is nice and is designed for righties.
 It’s textured and rather large for a small handgun and it very easy to reach and accentuate.
 The texturing is impressive, and it’s easy to use even when wearing gloves.
 The slide has rear slide serrations only, and that’s expected from a small gun.

 Overall the gun is comfortable for both shooting and concealed carry.
 The thin grip, frame, and slide make it a great gun IWB carry.
 It’s very easy to carry day in and day out, especially for smaller framed shooters.
 With the right holster, you’ll forget you are holding the gun in the first place.

 On the Range

-The Walther PPS is a very comfortable shooting gun when equipped with the medium or large magazine and grip.
+The Walther PPS is a very comfortable shooting gun when equipped with a medium or large magazine and grip.
 The recoil is minimal, and the gun never hurts the hand when fired.
 The full grip makes it easy to control the gun and allows quick and accurate shots to be placed on the target.
 The Walther PPS features a nice crisp trigger pull with a bit of pretravel and a good break.
 The reset is nice and short, and you can both hear and the feel the trigger reset.